Pros and Cons of Living in Mexico

 Internet and Phone

 Internet service has also improved.
-You can now get DSL (common) or cable Internet service (not as common) in your home.
+You can now get DSL or cable Internet service in your home.
 You can now get a new phone line without waiting for Hades to freeze over.
 You can, thanks to a variety of calling plans, call back to the States, Canada, and Europe without taking out a second mortgage on your house.
 (See my page on ).
-You can now operate an Internet business in Mexico, but being a day-trader might be taking a chance.
+You can now operate an Internet business in Mexico, but being a day-trader might be risky.

 Goods you are used to are available from Sam’s, Wal-Mart, Costco, Home Mart (owned by Home Depot), and other international chains.
 Costs of imported goods have gone down.
 For instance, I purchased stockings for a girlfriend (“not for me,” he said hastily) that were a name brand sold in the United States for less in Acapulco than at home.
 Getting back through customs with twenty pairs of lace stockings took some explaining, but I figure a bargain is worth stocking up on.
 Electronics still cost more (about 20%) and (except in the largest cities) are generally not the latest technology.

-Overall, it's just easier to live in Mexico today than it was to live in Mexico even five years ago.
+Overall, it's just easier to live in Mexico today than it was even five years ago.